-In SEED-mode or FIELD-modes, all rule types rely on full rule-tables - rcode.
+In SEED-mode or FIELD-mode, all rule types rely on full rule-tables - rcode.
 Totalistic rules (kcode and tcode) and reaction-diffusion rules will be automatically transformed into rcode.
+Any rcode for 1d, or for 2d and 3d neighborhood templates (n-templates) as shown in figure 16.17, can then be transformed to an iso-rule (section 16.10).
 The following prompt is presented, totalistic: tcode-t kcode-k (def-rcode):